 The following tables set forth the consolidated financial statements of DCL for the year ended, March 31, 2019.
-These financial statements have been prepared in accordance with the Indian Accounting Standards specified in the Companies (Indian Accounting Standards) Rules, 2015 (as amended) under Section 133 of the Companies (Indian Accounting Standards) shall be read in conjunction with the Auditors' Report included in the Chapter titled "Financial Statements" in the Information Memorandum and also available on the website of the Company at www.digicontent.co.in
+These financial statements have been prepared in accordance with the Indian Accounting Standards specified in the Companies (Indian Accounting Standards) Rules, 2015 (as amended) under Section 133 of the Companies Act, 2013.
+The said financial statements should be read in conjunction with the Auditors' Report included in the Chapter titled "Financial Statements" in the Information Memorandum and also available on the website of the Company at www.digicontent.co.in